Theo Viltz

-Theophile Anthony Viltz Jr. (born April 20, 1943) is a former American football cornerback in the American Football League for the Houston Oilers.
-He played college football at the University of Southern California.
+Theophile Anthony Viltz Jr. (born April 20, 1943) is an American former professional football player who was a cornerback for the Houston Oilers of the American Football League (AFL).
+He played college football for the USC Trojans.

 Early years

-Viltz attended Junípero Serra High School, where he practiced football and track.
+Viltz attended Junípero Serra High School, where he practiced football, track and basketball.
+In football, he was the team's starting halfback.

 He accepted a football scholarship from the University of Southern California.
+As a sophomore in 1963, he was a backup wide receiver, compiling one reception for 9 yards in 10 games.

+As a junior in 1964, he was converted into a defensive back and became a starter.
+He suffered a broken nose in the seventh game against the University of Washington that caused him to miss time.

 He also competed in track, becoming an All-American in the high hurdles in 1964 and 1965.
+As a senior in 1965, he was elected co-captain of the USC's track team.

 Professional career

 Houston Oilers

-Viltz was selected by the Dallas Cowboys in the 18th round (241st overall) of the 1964 NFL Draft with a future draft pick, which allowed the team to draft him before his college eligibility was over.
+Viltz was selected by the Dallas Cowboys in the 18th round (241st overall) of the 1964 NFL draft with a future draft pick, which allowed the team to draft him before his college eligibility was over.

 In 1966, after graduating from college, he opted to sign with the Houston Oilers of the American Football League.
 As a rookie, he was a backup at left cornerback and appeared in 14 games.
 He was waived on September 5, 1967.
 He was later signed to the taxi squad, where he spent the rest of the season.
 He was released on August 7, 1968.